 Along the way are countless opportunities to take short walks or a lake swim, wander along a wild beach or view a waterfall.

-Note, though, that this is a major national highway very popular with tourist traffic.
+Note, though, that this is a major national highway and very popular with tourist traffic.
 It is also narrow and winding in many places, with little road margin to spare.
-Road traffic increases considerably from October through May, peaking through the New Zealand Christmas holidays (around 22 December to end of Jan) and Easter.
+Road traffic increases considerably from October through May, peaking through the New Zealand Christmas holidays (around 22 December to end of January) and Easter.

 Ideally this ride should be ridden from north to south simply because – as quite rightly pointed out by the Kennett Brothers – having the sun at your back means you won’t have to squint into the sunlight the whole way.
 The starting point of Ross is the southern end of the West Coast Wilderness Trail.